drschlotkin/Library_Manager/README.md

 ## Details

 * Library application using Express.js with sequelize backed by SQLite database.
-* User is able to add, update, delete books.
+* User is able to add, update, and delete books.
 * Pagination and search feature included.

 ## Technologies Used: